LaxarJS/shop-demo/docs/tutorials/article_browser_widget.md

 We should see the Jasmine interface with one passing test "A ArticleBrowserWidget still needs some tests".

-In preparation for the tests copy the first 50 Lines from the final ShopDemo to the spec js file:
+In preparation for the tests copy the first 50 lines from the final ShopDemo to the spec js file:
 [shop_demo/includes/widgets/shop_demo/article_browser_widget/spec/article_browser_widget_spec.js:](../../includes/widgets/shop_demo/article_browser_widget/spec/article_browser_widget_spec.js)

 Change the object ```configuration``` (line 21):